s-minoo/datastreamer-rust/README.md

 is determined by the `volume` parameter.

-Multiple data sources can be streamed by by defining more array of tables with the key `[[streamconfigs]]`
+Multiple data sources can be streamed by defining more array of tables with the key `[[streamconfigs]]`

 The config file looks as follows: